ページの先頭へ戻る

 Why choose direct drive

-No backlash
+No gear backlash

 Quiet